 The removal of a wisdom tooth may come with some risk.
 Most oral surgeons are equipped with high-end technology such as the 3D cone beam CT scan among other machines that accurately show the imaging of the of the nerves and bones before surgery.
 If the dentist does not get sufficient imaging of the surgery site and its surroundings, he or she might end up perforating the sinus cavities or injuring the nerves which eventually lead to other problems such as numbness.
 The latest technology is used to evaluate the potential risks of wisdom teeth removal aiding the oral surgeon to find different ways to solve the problem.
 Not many dentists use this type of advanced techniques hence could put you at risk of post-surgical related issues.

-Also, removal of a wisdom tooth is complicated, and the patient may not stand the pain hence the use of stronger anaesthetic drugs to numb the surrounding tissues.
+Also, the removal of a wisdom tooth is complicated, and the patient may not stand the pain hence the use of stronger anesthetic drugs to numb the surrounding tissues.
 In most cases, patients prefer a heavy sedative that will help them sleep during the procedure similar to that of routine surgery.
 Nitrogen oxide sedation or IV sedation is mostly used.
 However, these sedations are primarily found in oral surgery premises conducted by oral surgeons.

 You are likely to be taken to a recovery room after the procedure due to the wearing effects of the sedatives.
 The oral surgeon will direct you on the do’s and don’ts during the recovery process.
 The patient should avoid chewing on hard foods that could dislodge the blood clot causing bleeding and pain as well as preventing strenuous activities.
 The patient is also advised to avoid hot beverages, smoking and alcoholic drinks as this may deter with the smooth healing process of the wound.
-One will be encouraged to take soft foods such as warm soup, yoghurt and gradually incorporate solid foods 24 hours after the surgery.
+One will be encouraged to take soft foods such as warm soup, yogurt and gradually incorporate solid foods 24 hours after the surgery.
 However spicy foods are discouraged as they may irritate the wound causing irritability.
 If the pain is too much, check in with your oral surgeon to have a painkiller prescription for the wound.
 If the pain persists, be sure to visit your oral surgeon once again.

 The oral surgeon will suggest that you don’t brush your teeth at least twenty four hours after the surgery to prevent disturbance.
 However, high oral hygiene standards are recommended in order to avoid the development of dry sockets and other tooth infections.
-Be sure to check in at our Vita Dental Clinic for the best consultations, treatment and aftercare check-ups.
+Be sure to check in at our Vita Dental Dental Clinic for the best consultations, treatment, and aftercare check-ups.